 What it means: With seven weeks to go in the season, the Bears and Lions have matching 6-3 records.
-The Bears' is the result of a four-game winning streak, and they now have won 11 of their past 13 regular-season divisional games at home.
-The Lions have lost three of their past four, and their six-turnover meltdown in a game that carried as much significance as Sunday's at least gives us pause in considering their viability for the playoff race.
+The Bears' is the result of a four-game winning streak, and they now have won 11 of their last 13 regular season divisional games at home.
+The Lions have lost three of their last four, and their six-turnover meltdown in a game that carried as much significance as Sunday's at least gives us pause in considering their viability for the playoff race.
 It also won't do much to halt the national perspective of the Lions as a dirty team, as you'll see in a moment.

 StaffordWatch: Lions quarterback Matthew Stafford had a terrible game, throwing four interceptions, two of which the Bears returned for touchdowns to put the game away in the third quarter.
 You have to wonder how much Stafford was affected by an injured finger on his right hand, which apparently occurred two weeks ago against the Denver Broncos.
 Stafford wore gloves on a warm day -- the game-time temperature was 69 degrees -- and had trouble with his accuracy for much of the afternoon.
 Equally notable was his loss of composure after the Bears' third interception, throwing down cornerback D.J.
 Moore and instigating a brawl that ultimately led to Moore's ejection.
 Stafford threw 63 passes, tied for the eighth-highest single game total in NFL history, but he has questions to answer on a number of fronts after this game.